 offers undergraduates a choice of 2 degrees that reflect theses areas of nutrition:

 Dietetics: This program provides the student with the course work needed for a Bachelor of Science in Dietetics with a major in Nutritional Sciences.
 Upon graduation, the student is qualified to apply for a dietetic internship.
 At the completion of the B.S. and the Dietetic Internship program, the student is eligible to take the American Dietetic Association (ADA) examination leading to certification as a Registered Dietitian (R.D.).
-All students declaring the Dietetics major should view the Introduction to Dietetics Presentation BEFORE requesting to meet with an advisor.
+All students declaring the Dietetics major should view the Dietetics Program Requirements BEFORE requesting to meet with an advisor.

 Nutritional Sciences: This degree is focused on the natural sciences necessary for a solid background in the biological aspects of Nutrition.
 A Bachelor of Science degree in Natural Sciences with a major in Nutritional Sciences prepares a student for work in research laboratories, food and nutrition industries, or experimental stations.
 This degree provides an excellent foundation for graduate study, medical school, and health-related careers in nursing and nutrition.